Watersilver/dynamic-data/README.md

-# dynamic-data
+# Dynamic Data

-Defines data structure to be used dynamically
+Define dynamic data structures for usage in forms and other things.